 Springwood School (SWS) is an Independent, College and Career Preparatory Day and International Boarding School located on a 46-acre campus in Lanett, AL. The school's enrollment is just under 300 students, grades K4-12, including international students from Europe and Asia.
 We have a capacity for 32 students in the school's International House.
 On September 1, 2020, Springwood School celebrated its 50th year of college preparatory academic, fine arts and athletic excellence.

-Springwood School is accredited by SAIS, SACS, and Cognia (AdvancED).
+Springwood School is accredited by Cognia.
 The school is located just two miles from Georgia and serves students from both states, holding memberships in Alabama Independent School Association (AISA) and Georgia Independent School Association (GISA).
 The school's programs are open to qualified students of all races, creeds, and ethnic origins.
 As a college and career preparatory school, SWS is run by Christian leaders dedicated to providing quality education in a nurturing environment, focusing on mind, body, and spiritual development.